Noah-Santos/jwt-mastery/README.md

 # JWT Mastery

 This project uses MongoDB as a database to store user accounts.
-Their accounts consist of a username, password, and id.When the user registers, they create an account that it stored in the database.
+Their accounts consist of a username, password, and id.
+When the user registers, they create an account that it stored in the database.

 When the users sign in, the server creates a jwt that will serve as a session for the user.
 The JWT expires after 2 minutes of inactivity.